theauraimpact/liquid-cash-24-framework/README.md

 ## ⚠️ The Problem: "Legacy" Financial Fragility
 Conventional financial advice pushes every spare dollar into "growth" vehicles.
 In an era of rapid disruption, this is a **legacy mindset**:
 * **Paper-Rich, Cash-Poor:** Locking capital into illiquid assets creates a prisoner state.
-* **The Reality Gap:** You cannot pay for groceries with a locked retirement account or a piece of real estate without massive delays or losses.
+* **The Reality Gap:** You cannot pay for groceries with a locked retirement account or real estate without massive delays or losses.
-* **Systemic Disruption:** If your industry shifts overnight, you need time, not just "net worth."
+* **Systemic Disruption:** If your industry shifts overnight, you need time leverage, not just "net worth."

 ---